Best in Manufacturing – December 2, 2018

 But in 2013, the EU lifted economic sanctions, except for those on arms, and granted Myanmar Generalized System of Preference (GSP) trade privileges.
 This means Myanmar enjoys duty-and-quota-free access to the EU market.
 Three years later, the U.S. lifted almost all additional sanctions.

 This opened doors for investment in Myanmar’s garment industry.
-And last year, the EU accounted for almost half of the country’s garment exports.
+As of the year 2022, the EU accounted for more than half of the country’s garment exports.

 Now that global garment exports are growing, the country is working to attract investors.

 In 2017, Myanmar implemented a new investment law that: